chef-boneyard/inspec-aws-old/docs/resources/aws_s3_bucket.md

 ### be_public

-The `be_public` matcher tests if the bucket has access controls that are potentially insecure.
-The intent is that this high-level matcher may be used to detect a number of insecure conditions, which may be added to in the future.
-The matcher currently will report an insecure bucket if _any_ of the following conditions are met:
+The `be_public` matcher tests if the bucket has potentially insecure access controls.
+This high-level matcher detects several insecure conditions, which may be enhanced in the future.
+Currently, the matcher reports an insecure bucket if any of the following conditions are met:

   1. A bucket ACL grant exists for the 'AllUsers' group
   2. A bucket ACL grant exists for the 'AuthenticatedUsers' group
   3. A bucket policy has an effect 'Allow' and principal '*'

-Note in particular that this resource currently does not detect insecure object ACLs.
+Note: This resource does not detect insecure object ACLs.

     it { should_not be_public }